 Engage in Calming Activities Prior to Bed

 Look for things that are relaxing, but do not require too much mental stimulation.
-Reading a book or magazine might be a good relaxing habit to get into.
-However, doing a crossword puzzle might hamper your relaxation because it will create the need for mental concentration.
+Reading a book or magazine might be a good habit to get into; however, doing a crossword puzzle might hamper your relaxation because it requires mental concentration.
 Look for things that are simple and enjoyable, and develop the habit of doing them an hour or so before bedtime.

 Find What Works For You